 Polycrystalline panels were developed to reduce the cost of solar panels, and they are usually more affordable than monocrystalline.
 But this gap between monocrystalline and polycrystalline panels may close as innovators discover more efficient ways to manufacture monocrystalline solar cells.
 Keep in mind that on top of solar panel costs, there are often installation costs and monitoring costs as well.

 Besides cost and efficiency, there are several other factors to consider when choosing solar panels.
 Evaluating the life span, temperature coefficient, fire and hail resistance and other considerations will help you determine the best solar panels for your home or business.

 One factor is the temperature coefficient.
-Monocrystalline and polycrystalline solar panels typically have a temperature coefficient around -0.3% / °C to -0.5% / °C. Thin-film panels have coefficients closer to -0.2% / °C.
+Monocrystalline and polycrystalline solar panels typically have a temperature coefficient of around -0.3% / °C to -0.5% / °C. Thin-film panels have coefficients closer to -0.2% / °C.

 What this means is that as the temperature rises, certain types of solar panels will produce more power than others.
 This is especially important to consider in an area like North Carolina, where the temperature high can be significant.

 Weather conditions are another important aspect to consider when picking the right solar panel system for your home.
 One important factor to consider is fire rating, which can vary based on the type of roof you have and the type of panel you choose.

-UL & IEC Listings & Other Considerations
+UL and IEC Listings and Other Considerations

 All of these various factors are considered by our engineers when designing and recommending a solar PV system.
-We look at the overall system lifecycle and efficiency not just in ideal scenarios but in all conditions that your solar PV system will be subjected to.
+We look at the overall system life cycle and efficiency not just in ideal scenarios but in all conditions that your solar PV system will be subjected to.

 It is a great idea to have a basic understanding of how solar panels work, but we understand it can be overwhelming to choose the proper type of solar panels.
 Our solar experts at 8MSolar are available to assess your needs and help you make the best decision for your unique needs.

-Applications for Each Type of Solar Panel
+Applications and Installation for Each Type of Solar Panel

-Which Type of Solar Panel is Best?
+Which Type of Solar Panel Is Best?

 Looking through all the various types of solar panels and understanding their unique characteristics will help you narrow down your decision.
-Still, the best solar panel for you will likely be based on your specific situation — make sure you’re taking a look at what you need most so you can choose the best option for you.
+Still, the best solar panel for you will likely be based on your specific situation — make sure you are taking a look at what you need most so you can choose the best option for you.

 Consider some of the core factors involved in the decisions like function, size and cost:

-- Cost: One of the most significant factors you’ll want to consider when it comes to choosing the right solar panels for you is your budget.
+- Cost: One of the most significant factors you will want to consider when it comes to choosing the right solar panels for you is your budget.
 While you can still deviate a bit from a certain number, going in with a price range in mind will help keep you on track and allow you to choose the best solar panel for you.

-Make sure you’re keeping these important characteristics in mind as you shop for solar panels.
+Make sure you are keeping these important characteristics in mind as you shop for solar panels.
 Although understanding all of the various differences between types and figuring out what you need can be helpful in the process, you may still want some extra help to choose the right product.
 Be sure to seek out professionals in the industry who can help you find the best product for you.

 At 8MSolar, we offer affordable, effective solar solutions to both residential and commercial customers.
 From expertise to energy savings, we offer you many advantages:

 - Value: We offer unrivaled value that combines high-quality panels with great prices.
-Even if you’re on a budget, you can find a solar panel that will be effective in achieving your energy and savings goals.
+Even if you are on a budget, you can find a solar panel that will be effective in achieving your energy and savings goals.
 Our streamlined business model helps us get rid of unnecessary costs so that we can make prices more affordable for our customers.

 8MSolar is ready to help install solar panels for your business or home.
 With expertise, quality products, great prices and savings, 8MSolar is the way to go.
 Get in touch with us to start finding the right solar panels for you.